Neurogami/KinectForArtists/README.md

 On Feburary 1, 2012, I gave a talk at "Tiny Army":http://www.tinyarmy.com about using the XBox 360 Kinect to control visual applications.

+You can read the expanded notes "here":http://neurogami.com/presentations/KinectForArtists

 I put together assorted code for different applications.
+These are those.

 ## TouchOSC Bridge ##